How to “Cold Call” Through Websites

 1. Read the instructions on the contact form page.

 Does the site require specifics from you?
 Are there instructions or links to more relevant forms that you should use?
+Is there a FAQ that may answer your questions?

 What do you think that says when the incorrect form is submitted?
-Not reading the same contact page you are completing reflects that you only care about getting your message in front of anyone.
+Not reading the very contact page you are completing reflects that you only care about getting your message in front of anyone.
 It’s not impressive or worth a response.

 I am using my partnership form again as an example.
 Again, I am clear about what I need to know and what the submitter needs to provide to pitch their product or service to me.